-In fact, there are many different causes of ache in the left arm and pain intensity varies widely from mild pain, through dull pain to persistent shooting pain.
+In fact, there are many reasons why you may get a pain in your left arm and its intensity varies widely from mild pain, through dull pain to persistent shooting or throbbing pain.

 It is true that among all causes of left arm pain, heart-related pain is the most serious one (1, 2).

 But nothing can be said with certainty about the possible cause of pain in left arm unless you go to see your doctor and get your ECG and blood examined.

 So, whenever you get a pain in your left arm, shoulder, underarm or even your wrist, palm or fingers do not ignore it and get a medical checkup just to exclude the risk of a heart attack.

 Here is an overview of the most common causes of left arm pain.

 The most severe condition, which may be accompanied by pain in your left arm, shoulder, underarm or wrist is a heart attack or myocardial infarction.